Bracye/Total_Recall/README.md

 ### A. Talk about it:

 What are the things in an array called?
+Things in an array are called elements or items.
 Do Arrays guarantee those things will be in order?
+Yes, the first element is index as 0.
 What real-life thing could you model with an array?
+A shopping list would work or a music playlist.

 ### B. Easy Does It